sankage/sankage.github.io/index.md

 **Senior Web Developer**

-- Construction of a Google API-backed email signature creation job to replace a costly third party tool
+- Construction of a Google API-backed email signature creation job to replace a costly third party tool using Ruby and Heroku Scheduling
-- Creation of numerous intra-company sites using Ruby on Rails
+- Creation of numerous intra-company sites using Ruby on Rails, HTML, Sass, JavaScript
-- Construction of multiple landers for Aflac powered by Jekyll and Sinatra
+- Construction of multiple landers for Aflac powered by Jekyll and Sinatra, HTML, JavaScript, Sass
-- Creation of a distributor portal using Rails and integrating with PHP site using a single sign on system
+- Creation of a distributor portal using Rails, JavaScript, Sass and integrating with PHP site using a single sign on system via HMAC-signed messages
+- Dynamic page and event tracking using Google Tag Manager and JavaScript

 ### [BKV, Inc.](http://www.bkv.com)
 2012-2014